angylearns/angylearns/README.md

                 <td>Ever-learning</td>
             </tr>
         </table><br>
         I entered the tech sector during the pandemic and haven't stopped since.
 I obtained a <em>Professional Certificate in Applications Development with Web Technologies</em>, programmed my first app, and got my first job as a developer.
-I had finally discovered that this is my place.
+This is my place. 😎
         <br><br>
-        I'm <strong>currently</strong> immersed in my education and professional development.
-I'm <u>always</u> studying!
+        I'm <strong>currently</strong> working as a Backend Software Engineering, speaking at events & immersed in my education and professional development.
+I'm <u>always</u> learning!
         <br><br>
     </section>
     <hr>